 A key characteristic of this site pertains to a distinct gradation of soil wetness.
-When viewed from the perspective of a soil catena, this site lies on the extreme wet end of the classic floodplain moisture gradient.
+When viewed from the perspective of a soil catena, this site lies in the middle of the classic floodplain moisture gradient.
 This gradient is also reflected in the plant community.
-Species requiring drier conditions (e.g., tuliptree, American beech, and walnut) have mostly dropped out and are replaced by plants more tolerant of anaerobic conditions.
-Overstory components generally include green ash, black willow, sugarberry, silver maple, elm, sweetgum, shellbark hickory and pecan and cottonwood on rises.
-Potential oaks of this site include Nuttall, overcup, water, and pin, with Nuttall oak typically occupying slightly higher positions within the site.
-In the northern extent of this site in western Kentucky, swamp white oak is an additional component of the community.
+Species requiring drier conditions begin dropping out and are replaced by plants more tolerant of anaerobic conditions.
+Overstory components generally include swamp chestnut oak, water oak, willow oak, overcup oak, pin oak, American sycamore, sweetgum, red maple, hickory, green ash, American elm, and ironwood.
+Understory density is typically lower than better drained sites and ground cover may consist of a mixture of facultative wetland and wetland obligate species, depending on local conditions.